 Identified energy uses shall be indicated on the energy map.
 Process flow diagrams, piping and instrumentation diagrams, and value stream maps can be helpful in creating the images(s).
 Indicate the flow of each type of energy on this drawing.
 The energy flows trace the "path" energy takes from the point it is delivered to the M&V boundaries and to the energy end uses.
-If applicable, the energy flows will include the "path" energy may take into and out of on-site storage, delivered away from the facility as an energy product or energy flow.
+If applicable, the energy flows will include the "path" energy may take into and out of on-site storage, delivered away from the facility as an energy product or energy export.
+Additionally, if energy is used as a feedstock this shall be noted as part of the energy flow.
 The energy content of the energy flows that do not terminate in energy end uses within the M&V boundaries will need to be netted out to correctly establish the amount of delivered energy.